paigetech/slidedeck/js_class_1/slides.md

-% title: Title of my presentation
+% title: Programing from Zero to Repo Hero
-% subtitle: And a subtitle
+% subtitle: via Javascript
-% author: Firstname Lastname
+% author: Paige Hubbell
 % author: Other info to put on the author line
 % thankyou: Thanks everyone!
 % thankyou_details: And especially these people: